asicudl/mobileapp-udl/README.md

 ## Technology

 We'll use IONIC stack to this app.
-That uses AngularJS framework over Phonegap.
+That uses:
+* AngularJS
+* Phonegap
+* SASS